nail/raoul/README.md

 The *this* keyword inside the handler will refer to the bot instance.

-If the *handler* returns *true*, there be no further processing, so if you want to implement something like an infobot that must catch everything, don't return *true* in your handler.
+If the *handler* returns *true*, there will be no further processing, so if you want to implement something like an infobot that must catch everything, don't return *true* in your handler.

 #### Provided Watchers